MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 immediately if we set a new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also work.
 And these two property is linked with the same properties in ICoreWebView2Settings, so changing one will change the other.
+Explain it in detail, it will work immediately no matter setting the properties in **CoreWebView2Settings** or **CoreWebView2Profile**, and when the property is changed in one interface, the same property in the other interface is changed as well immediately.
 So for the WebView2s with the same profile, their **IsPasswordAutosaveEnabled** or **IsGeneralAutofillEnabled** property in **CoreWebView2Settings** and **CoreWebView2Profile** should always keep in sync.

 # Examples